Skip to main content

 Frequently Asked Questions

-Does the Pepco rebate apply to all of Maryland?
+Does the Pepco $300 rebate apply to all Maryland counties?

-Will the Maryland EVSE rebate run out of funding?
+Why does the Maryland EVSE rebate keep running out of money?

 Share: